CTRL API Documentation

 Connect the device to CTRL following the loaded configuration file.
 You will need to load a configuration file before calling this.
 If you are using the WiFi or LTE-M connection, and it is already available, CTRL will use the existing connection.

-ctrl.enable_lte(carrie, apn, [type=’IP’, cid=1, band=None, bands=None, mode=0, fallback=False])
+ctrl.enable_lte(carrier, apn, [type=’IP’, cid=1, band=None, bands=None, mode=0, fallback=False])

 Enable connecting via LTE-M connection to CTRL.
 Enter the paramters you would normally enter for an LTE connection.
 If fallback is True, will add LTE-M as the last option in the list of networks.
 Otherwise, it will be added as the first option and the device will connect via LTE-M after reset.